avatar42/Homeseer/README.md

-# Homseer
+# Homeseer
-Homseer scripts and tools
+Homeseer scripts and tools